 1.2.
 Final Submission

-After the paper is accepted for publication, the authors are supposed to send both a PDF and a DOC documents containing the final version of the complete manuscript (text, literature, tables, figures, etc).
-A signed copyright transfer form is supposed to be sent via e-mail: either as a printed and filled out document's scan or a PDF file.
-In case the authors have no such possibility to deliver their signed copyright transfer form by e-mail they may exceptionally provide the Editor-in-Chief with it via conventional mail to his postal address given in the Editorial Board section on the journal website under the following link:
+After the paper is accepted for publication, the Authors are supposed to send both a PDF and a DOC (or – possibly – an RTF) documents containing the final version of the COMPLETE manuscript (text, literature, tables, figures, etc.).
+A signed copyright transfer form (available here: http://materialsscience.pwr.wroc.pl/index.php?id=7) should be sent via e-mail as a document scan or a PDF file.

 2. Organization of the Manuscript